nicotsou/nicotsou.com/content/blog/tltr-typescript-destructuring/index.md

 - The constant `updates` is _not_ going to be declared, which lets you use it in that scope for something else.
 - The type declaration is defined in a second object structure, right after the first one.
 For this object structure we are using the `initial` name of the property `updates`, and not the alias `updatesCounter`.

 And that’s it!
-Basically now you are able to use the destructuring operator with any object type, you know how to define types for it, how to set default values, and how to use aliases for it’s property names.
+Basically now you are able to use the destructuring operator with any object type, you know how to define types for it, how to set default values, and how to use aliases for its property names.

 Now try it by yourself!